-Minimum MS degree Requirements Undergraduate studies MS Degree Credits Requirements s Requirements Degree Credits Earned Thesis Option Non-Thesis Option Bachelor of Science Degree 114 Credits 48 Credits 51 Credits

-Rafik Hariri University 56 Bachelor of Engineering Degree 147 Credits 15 Credits 18 Credits
+Minimum MS degree Requirements Undergraduate studies MS Degree Credits Requirements Degree Credits Earned Thesis Option Non-Thesis Option Bachelor of Science Degree 114 Credits 48 Credits 51 Credits Bachelor of Engineering Degree 147 Credits 15 Credits 18 Credits

 These requirements are applicable to RHU graduates with a BS or a BE degree in Engineering and to non-RHU graduates whose undergraduate degrees cover at least the same number of RHU transferable credit hours.
 Others may be required to take additional graduate courses.